Integral flow and cycle chip-firing on graphs: Cycle M-bases

 If $n = 5$, then we need 18 nonzero entries in 10 rows.
 Hence we must have two rows in $\iota$ that have a single nonzero entry.
 But in this case the sum ${\bf f}_1 + \cdots + {\bf f}_g$ of the basis elements would be a vector with two nonzero entries, which cannot be an element of the flow space $\Flow(G) = \ker \tilde \partial$.
 The result follows. \end{proof}

 Note that since $K_4$ is planar with an embedding with bounded regions given by $3$-cycles, we see that $n \geq 5$ is tight.
+A natural question to ask is how large the cycles must be in any cycle $M$-basis of a graph.
+After a version of this paper was posted to the arXiv, Yuen and Zelesko \cite{YueZel} found a cycle $M$-basis for $K_{4,4}$ that does not use 8-cycles, as well as a cycle $M$-basis for $K_6$ that does not use $6$-cycles.
+We also note that

-\begin{prop} Let $3 \leq m \leq n$, and suppose $\Basis$ is a circuit $M$-basis for $K_{m,n}$.
-Then at least one element of $\Basis$ has more than four nonzero entries (so that at least one of the circuits is not a $4$-cycle). \end{prop}
+\begin{prop} Let $3 \leq m \leq n$, and suppose $\Basis$ is a cycle $M$-basis for $K_{m,n}$.
+Then at least one element of $\Basis$ has more than $4$ nonzero entries (so that at least one of the cycles is not a $4$-cycle). \end{prop}